lacework/extensible-reporting/README.md

 Use the compiled binary on the releases page.
 This is the easiest option as you do not need to install python3 and the required prerequisites through pip.
 To execute this binary:
 - Download the corresponding binary based on your computer's OS: https://github.com/lacework-dev/extensible-reporting/releases/

 - If running on MacOS you will need to:
     1. Launch a terminal and `chmod +x generate_csa_report_mac`
     2. If prompted to trust this code to execute in your terminal, navigate to `System Preferences -> Security & Privacy -> Privacy (tab)` and scroll to `Developer Tools` and ensure that `Terminal` is checked.
 You will then need to relaunch your Terminal session
  - Run the report: `./generate_csa_report_mac --author your_name --customer your_customer`
+ - If running on Windows you will need to:
+    1. Launch a command prompt and run the report from the directory you downloaded it to `generate_csa_report.exe --author your_name --customer your_customer`

  The report will be generated in the same directory you execute the binary with a name of `CSA_Report_customer_date.html`